Yaishnavi/AutoDL/README.md

 The Docker image has `python=3.5.2` and has installed packages such as
 `tensorflow-gpu=1.13.1`, `torch=1.3.1`,
-`keras=2.2.4`, CUDA 10, cuDNN 7.5, etc. Run with Nvidia GPU support, please make sure you have [installed nvidia-docker](https://github.com/NVIDIA/nvidia-docker) and run
+`keras=2.2.4`, CUDA 10, cuDNN 7.5, etc. If you want to	`keras=2.2.4`, CUDA 10, cuDNN 7.5, etc.
+Run with Nvidia GPU support, please make sure you have.
+[installed nvidia-docker](https://github.com/NVIDIA/nvidia-docker) and run
 ```
 nvidia-docker run -it -v "$(pwd):/app/autodl" -p 8888:8888 yaish/autodl:gpu-latest